getoutreach/clientxtsdk/docs/sdk.md

 }
 ```

-In case there is a need for observing other types of events, addonSdk defines a logLevel property which can be set to one of the enum values
+In case there is a need for observing other types of events, addonSdk defines a logLevel property that can be set to one of the enum values.
 None| Debug  | Info | Warn | Error.

 ```javascript